abhishekTHKUR/headora/README.md

 ### Step 1: Clone the Repository

-To get started, clone the Next.js GitHub repository using one of the following methods:
+To get started, clone the Headora Theme GitHub repository using one of the following methods:

 #### 🔒 HTTPS
 ```bash